Promoting Excellence in Psychological Science

 The 32 faculty appointed in our doctoral training programs have won many national and international awards and are experienced leaders in their fields.
 Their research teams are addressing questions at the forefront of psychological science.

 Psychology’s dedicated academic advisor is available to meet with students to provide guidance on course selection, acquiring an internship or research experience, career options, and applying to graduate school.

 - +1 Master of Science in Psychological Research

 Please note that the deadline to apply to the Psychology +1 Master’s Program has been extended to April 1.
 Undergraduate students interested in applying to the +1 program please see the Psychology 5-Year Master’s Program (+1).

-- PhD in Psychology (Concentrations in: Brain and Cognitive Sciences, Clinical Psychology, Developmental Psychology, and Social Psychology)
+- PhD in Psychology (Concentrations in: Cognition and Neuroscience, Clinical Psychology, Developmental Psychology, and Social Psychology)

 Get Involved in Research!

 Undergraduate students gain vital skills through hands-on experience in laboratories and research groups.

 The world-renowned faculty in our graduate program are highly collaborative, with many connections within and outside Temple.
 This allows students to gain truly interdisciplinary training for the next stage of their career.